Incorruptible

 Blessed be the God and Father of our Lord Jesus Christ, who, according to His great mercy, has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, to obtain an inheritance which is imperishable [incorruptible] and undefiled and will not fade away, reserved in heaven for you, who are protected by the power of God through faith for a salvation ready to be revealed in the last time.
 1 Peter 1:3-5

 Peter understood that the believer’s access to the Father was through the mercy exemplified by His Son.
 1 John 2:2 tells us that Jesus is our mercy seat (hilasmos), the propitiation for our sins.
 In 1 Peter 2:10, for you once were NOT A PEOPLE, but now you are THE PEOPLE OF GOD; you had NOT RECEIVED MERCY, but now you have RECEIVED MERCY.
-Paul spoke clearly on the importance of mercy concerning Jews and Gentiles when he wrote in Romans 11:30-32, For just as you once were disobedient to God, but now have been shown mercy because of their disobedience, so these also now have been disobedient, that because of the mercy shown to you they also may now be shown mercy.
+Paul spoke clearly of the importance of mercy concerning Jews and Gentiles when he wrote in Romans 11:30-32, For just as you once were disobedient to God, but now have been shown mercy because of their disobedience, so these also now have been disobedient, that because of the mercy shown to you, they also may now be shown mercy.
 For God has shut up all in disobedience so that He may show mercy to all.
 Both Peter and Paul acknowledge that salvation is a free gift, motivated by God’s mercy and love, and must be received through Christ’s sacrifice.
 Any effort on man’s part to earn salvation in any way is connected to the natural man and not the spiritual man and corrupts the perfect work of Christ.

 Citizenship